-Simultaneously, consumer behavior and interest influence purchasing decisions, although interest does not show a significant individual effect.
-Consumer behavior refers to the process and activities involved in searching for, purchasing, using, and evaluating products to fulfill needs, which are influenced by psychological, social, cultural, and personal factors.22 Meanwhile, consumer interest is the attraction or attention toward a product that drives individuals to consider making a purchase, influenced by internal factors such as motivation and external factors such as promotions.23 Consumer interest serves as the initial step that influences behavior, where a high level of interest can encourage consumers to take actions such as seeking information or purchasing a product.
-Therefore, understanding both aspects is essential in designing effective marketing strategies.24
+Simultaneously, consumer behaviour and interest influence purchasing decisions, although interest does not show a significant individual effect.
+Consumer behaviour refers to the process and activities involved in searching for, purchasing, using, and evaluating products to fulfil needs, which are influenced by psychological, social, cultural, and personal factors.
+Meanwhile, consumer interest is the attraction or attention toward a product that drives individuals to consider making a purchase.
+It is influenced by internal factors such as motivation and external factors such as promotions.
+Consumer interest is the initial step in influencing behaviour.
+A high level of interest can encourage consumers to take actions such as seeking information or purchasing a product.
+Therefore, understanding both aspects is essential in designing effective marketing strategies.

-This study aligns with previous research, such as Ratnasary Devy & Purwowidodo25 titled "The Influence of Consumer Behavior on Purchase Decisions at UD.
-Anisa, Telukdalam District, South Nias Regency", as well as Sari26 The Relationship Between Purchase Interest and Consumer Purchase Decisions", and Repi et al27 "The Influence of Consumer Behavior on Fast Food Purchase Decisions at KFC
+This study aligns with previous research, such as Ratnasary Devy & Purwowidodo titled "The Influence of Consumer Behaviour on Purchase Decisions at UD.
+Anisa, Telukdalam District, South Nias Regency", as well as Sari's "The Relationship Between Purchase Interest and Consumer Purchase Decisions", and Repi et al's "The Influence of Consumer Behavior on Fast Food Purchase Decisions at KFC Tomohon".
+Findings from previous studies indicate that consumer behaviour and interest simultaneously influence purchasing decisions regarding second-hand clothing..
+This confirms that behavioural factors play a more dominant role than interest in the context of second-hand clothing purchases.
+These results enhance the understanding of the dynamics of the second-hand clothing market